 can be used to output status information, check if the job is stopped by the user and create a result (success or failed).

-For situations where a maintenance task should not be run on all installations (for example, run only on the publish instance), you can make the service require a configuration in order to be active by adding @Component(policy=ConfigurationPolicy.REQUIRE)
+For situations where a maintenance task should not be run on all installations (for example, run only on the publish instance), you can make the service require a configuration to be active by adding @Component(policy=ConfigurationPolicy.REQUIRE)

 .
 You can then mark the according configuration as being run mode dependent in the repository.
 For more information, see Configuring OSGi.